 There is much to feel overwhelmed by at this time; heavy, looming things that feel outside of our individual control.
-From the recent UN Climate Report to the ongoing effects of the pandemic, the reality of current time can, at times, feel like too much.
+From the recent climate reports to the ongoing effects of the pandemic, the reality of current time can, at times, feel like too much.

 So I invite you to temporarily take a break.